kossiitkgp/docs/events/git-and-github.md

 - Be able to send a PR to an Open Source Repository

 ## Timeline
-The Workshop should be held around the time when Gymkhana societies have their Introductory Seminar so that we also show our presence during the same time but with a workshop.
+The Workshop should be held around the time when Gymkhana societies have their introductory seminar so that we also show our presence during the same time but with a workshop.
-Gymkhana societies have their introductory seminars in mid-August, So it's best to conduct the Workshop before the end of August.
+Gymkhana societies have their introductory seminars in mid-August, so it's best to conduct the Workshop before the end of August.
 ## Before the workshop

 Share an instructions file like [this installation guide](https://github.com/kossiitkgp/events/blob/main/2023/git-github-autumn/installation.md), along with the poster of the workshop.
 The instructions should contain

-- How to install Git for Windows, Linux, Mac separately
+- How to install Git for Windows, Linux, and Mac separately
 - For Windows users, make that they install `git bash` and configure it
 - How to verify that git is installed
 - Instructions on how to create a Github Account